Rookout/terraform-aws-rookout-deployment/README.md

 <img src="https://github.com/Rookout/aws-deployment/blob/main/documentation/AWS_Deployment_Dep_Matrix_2.jpg" width="900">

 ## Endpoints

 controller.PROVIDED_DOMAIN - url of the controller, used for SDK (rooks) when DNS provided.

 datastore.PROVIDED_DOMAIN - url to the datastore, used with rookout client (web browser application) when DNS provided.

 demo.PROVIDE_DOMAIN - flask demo application for debuging when DNS provided.

-## Advanced usage
+## Advanced configuration

-* provided Domain + VPC and subnets ([example](https://github.com/Rookout/aws-deployment/blob/main/example/rookout_existing_vpc.tf))
+* Provided Domain + VPC and subnets ([example](https://github.com/Rookout/aws-deployment/blob/main/example/rookout_existing_vpc.tf))

-    This deployment will use provided VPC with your's application within. any of 1-4 deployment combination can be used for that deployment.
+    You can configure the module to use an existing VPC (where your application is running) using the following variables:
     ```
-        Configure the following variables:
-        domain_name = "YOUR_DOMAIN"
-        rookout_token = "YOUR_TOKEN

-        create_cluster = true
         vpc_id = "<your's existing vpc id>"
         vpc_public_subnets = ["<first_sub_domain>", "<second_sub_domain>"]
         vpc_private_subnets = ["<first_sub_domain>", "<second_sub_domain>"]

     ```

-* provided Domain + VPC and subnets + ECS cluster ([example](https://github.com/Rookout/aws-deployment/blob/main/example/rookout_existing_vpc_and_cluster.tf))
+* Provided Domain + VPC and subnets + ECS cluster ([example](https://github.com/Rookout/aws-deployment/blob/main/example/rookout_existing_vpc_and_cluster.tf))

-    This deployment will use provided VPC and ECS cluster with your's application within. any of 1-4 deployment combination can be used for that deployment.
+    You can configure the module to use an existing VPC and ECS cluster (where your application is running) using the following variables:
     ```
-        Configure the following variables:
-        domain_name = "YOUR_DOMAIN"
-        rookout_token = "YOUR_TOKEN

-        create_cluster = false
         vpc_id = "<your's vpc id>"
         vpc_public_subnets = ["<first_sub_domain>", "<second_sub_domain>"]
         vpc_private_subnets = ["<first_sub_domain>", "<second_sub_domain>"]